A story of eggs, cash, and basic income

 I published a new article today on Medium.
 It's called "Inequality and the Basic Income Guarantee", and it's actually the essay I contributed to the book "What do we do about inequality?".
 Kindle owners, you can get the full book now on Amazon.

-This essay contributes to the discussion of inequality by . . .
+This essay contributes to the . . .

 Guess What Happened When Liberia Tested a Pilot Program of Cash Transfers to the Extreme Poor in Bomi